hongyuanlei/aws-architecture/1-VPC-1.md

 Here are the important points to understand about security groups:

 - You can create up to 500 security groups for each Amazon VPC.
 - You can add up to 50 inbound and 50 outbound rules to each security group.
-If you need to apply more than 100 rules to an instance, you can associate up to five security groups with each network interface.
+If you need to apply more than 100 rules to an instance, **you can associate up to five security groups with each network interface**.
 - **You can specify allow rules, but not deny rules**.
 This is an important difference between security groups and ACLs.
 - You can specify separate rules for inbound and outbound traffic.
 - By default, no inbound traffic is allowed until you add inbound rules to the security group.